-Two possible pathways are available at our Upper School: the bilingual Swiss Matura Programme and the International Baccalaureate Diploma Programme (IBDP).
+At our Upper School students are offered the possibility to follow the bilingual Swiss Matura Programme (centralised examination).
 The bilingual Swiss Matura is a four-year course which follows on from Secondary 2 or Secondary 3.
-The IBDP is a two-year course which is preceeded by a preparation year after the conclusion of Secondary 3.
-These challenging and well-recognised educational pathways allow students access to universities in Switzerland and abroad.
+This challenging and well-recognised educational pathway allows students access to universities in Switzerland and abroad.

 At upper school level, students enjoy a general education that is both broad and deep.
 Our students also learn important social, emotional and procedural skills and attitudes.
 With this set of skills, they are fully prepared to face the academic, professional and interpersonal challenges ahead in the next phase of their education and on in to the workplace.

-In our bilingual upper school, students are prepared for the Swiss Matura in ten foundation subjects, one core subject and one supplementary subject.
+In our bilingual college, students are prepared for the Swiss Matura in ten foundation subjects, one core subject and one supplementary subject.
 The foundation subjects are German, English, French, mathematics, biology, chemistry, physics, geography, history and art.
 As the core subject, students can choose one of the two specialised subjects "economics and law" or "philosophy, psychology, pedagogics".
 As their supplementary subject the students study biology.
 In addition to these subjects, students write a self-study research and essay paper towards the end of the course, the Maturitätsarbeit.
-However, unlike in primary school, each subject is taught exclusively in one language.
-Great care is taken that students use both languages in as equal proportion as possible.
+The large majority of the teaching and assessment for the Swiss Matura takes place in German.
+To achieve the bilingual Swiss Matura however, our students are taught and examined in history and geography and the supplementary subject of biology, in English.
+The examinations for the Swiss Matura are conducted centrally.

 Students in our upper school on both pathways have the opportunity to take part in sports lessons on a weekly basis.
 In addition, we offer extracurricular activities such as day trips, sports days and educational excursions, as well as visits to the theatre, museum or opera.